gis-ops/tutorials/webservices/fastapi/fastapi_auth_vector_tiles.md

 )
 ```

 Before we create a `/login` endpoint, we need to create some user authentication logic.
 In this tutorial, we will be using JSON Web Tokens (read more about it [here](https://jwt.io/introduction)).
-We already installed a Python library to create and validate these tokens, so we can simply create a small function that neatly wraps the decoding logic.
+We already installed `pyjwt` to create and validate these tokens, so we can simply create a small function that neatly wraps the decoding logic.
 Create `jwtoken.py` and in it, create the function `create_token`:

 ```python
 from datetime import datetime, timedelta